-- (i) reviewed and approved the Group's internal audit plan, including the audit areas, audit scopes and audit approach. - (ii) reviewed and deliberated on the internal audit reports from the Internal Audit Unit and management's response to the recommendations and presented the reports to the Board of Directors. - (iii) carried out an annual review of performance of the Internal Audit Unit including assessment of their suitability and independence in performing their obligations by completing a formal evaluation form.
+- (i) reviewed and approved the Group's internal audit plan, including the audit areas, audit scopes and audit approach. - (ii) reviewed and deliberated on the internal audit reports from the Internal Auditor and management's response to the recommendations and presented the reports to the Board of Directors. - carried out an annual review of performance of the Internal Auditor including assessment of their suitability and independence in performing their obligations by completing a formal evaluation form.